Water Damage Insurance Adjuster and Water Damage Insurance Claims

 What kinds of problems can water damage cause?

-Water damage may cause destruction of your personal belongings, your home’s structure can be compromised, and building materials may be damaged.
-Carpets, paint, and wood flooring can be severely damaged by too much water.
+Water damage may destroy your personal belongings, your home’s structure can be compromised, and building materials may be damaged.
+Too much water can severely damage carpets, paint, and wood flooring.
 Mold can also be a big problem if your home is not dried out and treated properly.

 How can I prevent water damage?

-The most effective way to prevent water damage is to keep up with proper maintenance of your home and appliances.
+The most effective way to prevent water damage is to maintain your home and appliances properly.
 Inspect pipes and hoses for leaks or cracks, and replace them regularly.
 Make sure water doesn’t flow toward your foundation or walls.
 Investigate any sudden increases in your water bill.
 Know where the water supply shutoff valve is located in case you need to quickly stop flowing or leaking water.